slbabin/hangman/README.md

 - The game prompts the player to enter their name.
 If no name is entered, the game assigns the name ANONIMUS to the player.

-- After the user entered their name, the game displays player's name and the rules of the game.
+- After the user entered their name, the game displays player's name, and the rules of the game.

     ![Screenshot of the Product links section](images/rules.jpg)